 - Workplace Learning & Development

-If you are not posting a Federal Work-Study position, go directly to the post a job form to advertise a student part-time or seasonal position.
-If you are an employer located in Massachusetts as a nonprofit community service organization with an active 501(c)3, you may hire students using Federal Work-Study funds.
+If you are an employer located in Massachusetts as a nonprofit community service organization and you have an active 501(c)3, you may hire students using Federal Work-Study funds.
 See the Community Service link for more information and guidelines.

 - Volunteer positions